-The detailed breakdown of fees is set out in the Table of Parochial Fees and a summary version (from 1 January 2024): https://www.churchofengland.org/sites/default/files/2023-11/parochial_fees_2024_a4_full.pdf
+The detailed breakdown of fees is set out in the Table of Parochial Fees and a summary version (from 1 January 2025): churchofengland.org/sites/default/files/2024-11/parochial-fees-a4_25_0.pdf.
 Printed tables are no longer issued.

 6.4 Fees for occasional duty